 To make the wine of Chateau Dauzac, the wine is vinified in temperature controlled, stainless steel vats.
 Malolactic fermentation takes place in tank.
 The wine is aged in 50% new, French oak barrels for an average of 12 months.
 There is a second wine, Labastide Dauzac.
 Starting with the 2013 vintage, the name of the second wine was changed to Aurore de Dauzac.
 On average, the annual production of Chateau Dauzac is close to 18,500 cases of wine per vintage.

-Serving and Decanting Chateau Dauzac, with Wine, Food, Pairing Tips
+Serving Chateau Dauzac, with Wine, Food, Pairing Tips

 Château Dauzac Wine Tasting Notes